Repairs and improvements

 Arranging an appointment

-If the date and time are not suitable, you should contact Morrison Facilities Services on freephone 0800 39 39 94 as soon as possible to make a new appointment.
+If the date and time are not suitable, you should contact Mears on freephone 0800 39 39 94 as soon as possible to make a new appointment.
 All efforts will be made to visit you on a date and time that is suitable to you.

 It is essential this work is carried out every year.
-All Morrison officers will wear appropriate uniform and carry identification.
+All Mears officers will wear appropriate uniform and carry identification.

 Gas servicing for leaseholders

-Morrison Facilities Services can service your gas appliances and carry out a gas safety check if you are a leaseholder.
-For details of the charges for these works, and to arrange an appointment, please contact Morrison Facilities Services on freephone 0800 39 39 94.
+Mears can service your gas appliances and carry out a gas safety check if you are a leaseholder.
+For details of the charges for these works, and to arrange an appointment, please contact Mears on freephone 0800 39 39 94.
 Tell them you are a leaseholder and provide a contact phone number.